 • Equinox boost: Spring equinox on March 20 doubled storm coupling efficiency

-The storm has pushed aurora displays far south of their usual Arctic home.
-Observers in Wyoming, Colorado, Oregon, and Arizona reported vivid green and purple curtains overnight, with the Kp-7 conditions theoretically making the northern lights visible as far south as Illinois.
+The storm pushed aurora displays far south of their usual Arctic home.
+Observers in Wyoming, Colorado, Oregon, and Arizona reported vivid green and purple curtains overnight, with Kp-7 conditions making the northern lights theoretically visible as far south as Illinois.

 Arctic Circle (always)